Francis Martin Drexel: Children

 Drexel died in 1863, a result of injuries suffered in a train accident, and was buried in The Woodlands Cemetery in Philadelphia, Pennsylvania.

 Descendants

 Through his eldest son, Francis Anthony Drexel, he was the paternal grandfather of Saint Katharine Drexel (1858–1955).
 Through his son, Joseph William Drexel, he was the paternal grandfather of Elizabeth Wharton Drexel (1868–1944), a prominent socialite who married John Beresford, 5th Baron Decies (1866–1944).

 Death and legacy

-He died on June 5, 1863 and is interred at The Woodlands Cemetery in Philadelphia.
+He died on June 5, 1863.

 A sculpture of Drexel stands atop the Francis M. Drexel Memorial Fountain in Drexel Square in Chicago.
 Drexel donated the land that came to be known as Drexel Boulevard.
 One of the oldest public sculptures in Chicago, it was commissioned by his sons Francis A. and Anthony J. Drexel.

 Drexel Park, located on S. Damen St. in Chicago is named after Drexel Blvd.
-Drexel presented another large tract - one further east - to the South Park Commission for use as parkland.
+Drexel presented another large tract – one further east – to the South Park Commission for use as parkland.